George Abbot (bishop): Archbishop of Canterbury

 In July 1621, while hunting in Lord Zouch's park at Bramshill in Hampshire, a bolt from his cross-bow aimed at a deer happened to strike one of the keepers, who died within an hour, and Abbot was so greatly distressed by the event that he fell into a state of settled melancholia.
-His enemies maintained that the fatal issue of this accident disqualified him for his office, and argued that, though the homicide was involuntary, the sport of hunting which had led to it was one in which no clerical person could lawfully indulge.
-The King had to refer the matter to a commission of ten, though he said that "an angel might have miscarried after this sort".
-The commission was equally divided, and the King gave a casting vote in the Archbishop's favour, though signing also a formal pardon or dispensation.
+His enemies maintained that the fatal issue of this accident disqualified him for his office and argued that, though the homicide was involuntary, the sport of hunting that had led to it was one in which no clerical person could lawfully indulge.
+The king had to refer the matter to a commission of ten, though he said that "an angel might have miscarried after this sort".
+The commission was equally divided, and the king voted in Abbot's favour, though also signing a formal pardon or dispensation.
 Gustavus Paine notes that Abbot was both the "only translator of the 1611 Bible and the only Archbishop of Canterbury ever to kill a human being".

-After this, the Archbishop seldom appeared at the council, chiefly on account of his infirmities.
-In 1625 he attended the King constantly, however, in his last illness, and performed the ceremony of the coronation of King Charles I as king of England.
-His refusal to license the assize sermon preached by Dr Robert Sibthorp at Northampton on 22 February 1627, in which cheerful obedience was urged to the king's demand for a general loan, and the duty proclaimed of absolute non-resistance even to the most arbitrary royal commands, led Charles to deprive him of his functions as primate, putting them in commission.
-The need of summoning parliament, however, soon brought about a nominal restoration of the Archbishop's powers.
-His presence being unwelcome at court, he lived from that time in retirement, leaving Laud and his party in undisputed ascendancy.
-He died at Croydon on 4 August 1633, and was buried at Guildford, his native place, where he had endowed Abbot's Hospital with lands to the value of £300 a year.
+After this, Abbot seldom appeared at the council, chiefly because of his infirmities.
+In 1625, he attended the king constantly; however, in his last illness, he performed the coronation ceremony of King Charles I as king of England.
+His refusal to license the assize sermon preached by Robert Sibthorp at Northampton on 22 February 1627, in which cheerful obedience was urged to the king's demand for a general loan, and the duty proclaimed of absolute non-resistance even to the most arbitrary royal commands, led Charles to deprive him of his functions as primate, putting them in commission.
+However, the need to summon parliament soon brought about a nominal restoration of the archbishop's powers.
+His presence was unwelcome at court, and he lived from that time on retirement, leaving Laud and his party in undisputed ascendancy.
+He died at Croydon on 4 August 1633 and was buried at Guildford, his native place, where he had endowed Abbot's Hospital with lands valued at £300 a year.

 Legacy

-Abbot was a conscientious prelate, though narrow in view and often harsh towards both separatists and Roman Catholics.
-He wrote a large number of works, the most interesting being his discursive Exposition on the Prophet Jonah (1600), which was reprinted in 1845.
-His Geography, or a Brief Description of the Whole World (1599), passed through numerous editions.
+Abbot was a conscientious prelate, though narrow in view and often harsh towards separatists and Roman Catholics.
+He wrote many works, the most interesting being his discursive Exposition on the Prophet Jonah (1600), which was reprinted in 1845.
+His Geography, or a Brief Description of the Whole World (1599) passed through numerous editions.
 The newest edition, edited by the current Master of the Abbot's Hospital, was published by Goldenford Publishers Ltd on 20 June 2011, to commemorate the 400th anniversary of his enthronement as Archbishop of Canterbury.

-Abbot had a large private library of more than 8000 volumes, the majority of which he left to Lambeth Palace Library.
+Abbot had an extensive private library of over 8000 volumes, most of which he left to Lambeth Palace Library.
 Books bearing his armorial stamp can still be found in libraries today.